The Occupation of the American Mind: 2019 Screening in Takoma Park, MD

 Deepak Kenkeremath, an organizer of a yearly "Voices from the Holy Land" event, who attended the circle of protesters who gathered outside the community, considered the event as a case study: "Here we are with protesters waving banners and signs claiming this film is anti-Semitic when they haven’t even seen it".
 He continued to say that the fact that the screening was not canceled would show other local jurisdictions not to back down.

+Attempted Screening at Jackson-Reed High School

+A student group at Jackson-Reed High School have filed a lawsuit against their school for refusing to allow them to show the film, citing grounds for showing the film under the First Amendment.
+As of April 2024, the lawsuit is ongoing.